CrypticSignal/video-quality-metrics/README.md

 ```
 # Requirements:
 - Python **3.6+**
 - FFmpeg installed and in your PATH.
-The build of FFmpeg must have `--enable-libvmaf` in the configuration (unless you don't care about the quality metrics and you specify `-dqs` when running this command line program).
+Your build of FFmpeg must have `--enable-libvmaf` in the configuration (unless you don't care about the quality metrics and you specify `-dqs` when running this command line program).
 If you're on Windows, you can download an FFmpeg binary which has `--enable-libvmaf` in the configuration by clicking on [this](http://learnffmpeg.s3.amazonaws.com/ffmpeg-vmaf-static-bin.zip) link.
-- The files **vmaf_v0.6.1.pkl** and **vmaf_v0.6.1.pkl.model** need to be in the same directory as compare-presets.py.
+- The files **vmaf_v0.6.1.pkl** and **vmaf_v0.6.1.pkl.model** need to be in the same directory as video-metrics.py.
 These files are not needed if you only want the encoding time and filesize to be shown (you must specify `-dqs` in this case).
 - `pip install -r requirements.txt`

 # An example of the table that is saved:
 The table is saved in a file named **Table.txt**.
-Here's an example of the table that is created:
+Here's an example of the table that is created when opting to compare presets:
 ```
 You chose to encode a30.mkv using x264 with a CRF of 23.
 +-----------+-------------------+----------+---------------------------+-------+------+-------+